Dennis Rodman hopes to do 'something pretty positive' in North Korea

 This time around, four Americans are being held in North Korea, including Kim Sang Duk and Kim Hak-song, two academics who worked at the Pyongyang University of Science and Technology; University of Virginia student Otto Warmbier; and businessman Kim Dong Chul.

-Rodman's expected visit to Pyongyang would be the first under Trump, a man with whom he has a personal relationship.
+Rodman's visit to Pyongyang is his first since Trump, a man with whom he has a personal relationship, took office.

 Before entering politics, Trump praised one of Rodman's 2013 trips